ferrislucas/promptr/README.md

 2. __Cleanup a file__
 This example sends GPT-3 the contents of `index.js` with a prompt `"Cleanup the code in this file"`.
 The model's response replaces the contents of index.js:
 `promptr -m gpt3 index.js -o index.js -p "Cleanup the code in this file"`
-<br /><br />

 3. __Test First: You supply the unit tests, GPT updates your implementation:__ We can use the `test-first` template to guide GPT into implemeting a class by supplying GPT with a set of unit tests that the implementation should pass:
 `
 promptr -m gpt4 -t test-first file1_spec.rb file2_spec.rb implementation.rb -o implementation.rb -p "use functional coding style"
 `

-<br />In this example, the LLM output will be written to `implementation.rb`.
+In this example, the LLM output will be written to `implementation.rb`.
 The prompt will include the contents of `implementation.rb`, `file1_spec.rb`, and `file2_spec.rb`.
 The `-t` options specifies the `test-first` template which is intended to help the model produce an implementation that passes the tests in `file1_spec.rb` and `file2_spec.rb`.
-The model output will be an updated implementation of the class defined in `implementation.rb`, and hopefully, the new implementation will pass the given tests. <br /><br />
+The model output will be an updated implementation of the class defined in `implementation.rb`, and hopefully, the new implementation will pass the given tests.

 4. __Describe the codebase__